jaronoff97/blog/_posts/2018-01-02-Marvel-Milestones.md

 Loved this one shot because oh my god Ben Kingsley is just an amazing actor.
 We just got to see another corner of the world, and a continuation of the ten rings!
 I would love to see a movie where spiderman faces the ten rings as a continuation of Tony's legacy.

+### Thor: The Dark World

+Thor 2 was pretty good, better than the first.
+You could tell that the interactions and story line was better connected than last time.
+I also liked how we got more of an intro to the universe as a whole.
+It was also cool how Jane was more relevant in this story unlike other side characters in the past.
+Highlights: Sif and the warriors three.
+I loved all of their interactions and heroism throughout the movie, and would love to see a spin off of just their adventures.

+### Agents of S.H.I.E.L.D.
+Season 1

+Agents of Shield was actually way better than i thought it was going to be.
+There was some corny-ness here and there, but overall I actually enjoyed it.
+Each episode felt important to the whole story of Shield as a whole.
+I think the highlight though is the break that winter soldier caused.
+It would have been cooler if they had done it a bit later in the show so that we felt more attached to the main characters, and the twists and turns in the episode were better.

+### Captain America: The Winter Soldier

+Loved this movie.
+SO much.
+I think that this was one of the best in the Captain America series.
+The whole plot of the movie, just the multitude of lies on top of secrets, etc. was done so well.
+I also like how connected it was to the rest of the universe.
+I think my favorite part was seeing agent Sitwell getting thrown off the building as our intro to Falcon.
+It got me more excited to see the rest of Agents of Shield.
+I also liked the post credits and their intro to what we're going to see in the shows and in Ultron.